inventree/inventree-docs/docs/start/backup.md

 ## Perform Backup

+#### Manual Backup

-To perform a backup operation, run the following command from the shell:
+To perform a manual backup operation, run the following command from the shell:

 ```
 invoke backup